Z3r0cks/Master_Thesis/README.md

 - When using large video files (larger than 10MB), it's better to use youtube for hosting the video as serving the video from the website can take time.
 - Using a tracker can help you analyze the traffic and see where users came from. [statcounter](https://statcounter.com) is a free, easy to use tracker that takes under 5 minutes to set up.
 - This project page can also be made into a github pages website.
-- Replace the favicon to one of your choosing (the default one is of the Hebrew University).
+- Replace the favicon to one of your choosing.
 - Suggestions, improvements and comments are welcome, simply open an issue or contact me.
-You can find my contact information at [https://pages.cs.huji.ac.il/eliahu-horwitz/](https://pages.cs.huji.ac.il/eliahu-horwitz/)
+The original template is from [Eliahu Horwitz](https://pages.cs.huji.ac.il/eliahu-horwitz/)

 ## Acknowledgments
 Parts of this project page were adopted from the [Nerfies](https://nerfies.github.io/) page.